jasonmit/ember-i18n-cp-validations/README.md

 ### Customizing the prefix

 To change the errors prefix key from `errors` to any other key, such as `validationErrors` you simply add the following to `app/validators/messages.js`.
-Now just ammend your translation files to be nested under the `validationErrors` object instead of `errors`.
+Now just amend your translation files to be nested under the `validationErrors` object instead of `errors`.

 ```js
 // app/validators/messages.js